-3.4.1 Evaluating Airspace Protection Compatibility for New Development
+Evaluating Airspace Protection Compatibility for New 3.4.1 Development

-The airspace protection compatibility of proposed land uses within the AIA of Santa Maria Airport shall be evaluated in accordance with the policies in this section, including the airspace protection surfaces depicted in Chapter 4.
+The airspace protection compatibility of proposed land uses within the AIA of the Santa Barbara Airport shall be evaluated in accordance with the policies in this section, including the airspace protection surfaces depicted in Chapter 4, as applicable.
 The policies apply to the entire AIA.

-3.4.2 Measures of Airspace Protection Compatibility
+Measures of Airspace Protection Compatibility 3.4.2